jonasherfort/simple-modern-uv/README.md

 ## When to Use This Template

-It should work whenever you want to use modern Python and Poetry and have a build workflow in GitHub.
+It should work whenever you want to use modern Python and uv and have a build workflow in GitHub.
 It does not handle:

 - Using Docker (but you could add this later)